 While the overall economic condition for S. Korea may look downward for now with the Coronavirus outbreak affecting most businesses, there are opportunities for app makers and game developers to expand their business.

 With more people staying indoors, the offline markets definitely will take a hit, but that may work for expanding online commerce.
+However, for those who are returning back to work, it is not just about adhering to governmental guidelines but It’s also about back to work solutions.
 The remote work system will be a more popular form of work for startups.
 Also, the Korean app and game developers can explore the situation by developing relevant games and apps.
 With more people staying indoors, there is a surge in game downloads as per reports and apps like ‘Corona Contact check’ and ‘Corona-Map’ that help check the ‘virus’ affected are becoming quite popular in South Korea.

 There is no clear picture as of now to the end of the COVID-19 outbreak with cases outside of China in countries like Iran, Italy, and South Korea on the rise.
 The virus outbreak is now bringing a global slowdown for businesses, and the recent resurgence in Korea is sure to have a huge impact on the country’s economy.
 However, preventive measures, awareness, and the ‘red alert’ handling of the situation may help in lessening the blow.